We want all the VPNs we review to reach for the sky, but they often fall short.

-There’s also no information regarding SkyVPN’s chosen VPN protocol, so we have no idea whether it’s OpenVPN, IKEv2, or possibly something far less secure, such as PPTP.
+But there’s no information regarding SkyVPN’s chosen VPN protocol, so we have no idea whether it’s OpenVPN, IKEv2, or possibly something far less secure, such as PPTP.

-There’s no kill switch feature, so if the VPN connection were to drop without you noticing, your true IP address would be exposed to anyone who wanted to see it.
+There’s no VPN kill switch, so if the SkyVPN connection was to drop without you noticing your true IP address would be exposed to anyone who wanted to see it.

 Ease of Use

 Simple, but cheap & sparse